10 Things to Consider for Your Daughter’s Blessing Ceremony

 As our daughter’s 13th birthday quickly approaches, my wife and I are gathering ideas and beginning to plan for a blessing ceremony to celebrate this milestone birthday for her.
 When we first began to discuss, we knew we wanted to do something special but had no clue what.
 Then we got the idea of a blessing ceremony.

 It was foundational for us and provided a great guide.
 Now it is time for us to make it personal and very unique for our daughter.
-Below are the things we are considering, and you should consider, as you began to plan and prepare for your child’s blessing ceremony:
+Below are the things we are considering, and you should consider, as you begin to plan and prepare for your child’s blessing ceremony.

 1. Consider your first thoughts.